 Surfaces must be properly prepared before you begin glaze painting walls.
 Clean your walls thoroughly and repair any protruding nails or other imperfections.

-For best results, use Fresh Start® 100% Acrylic Primer (N023) before applying your base color.
+For best results, use Fresh Start® High-Hiding All Purpose Primer (046) before applying your base color.
 Be sure to tape off any edges you wish to protect, such as those along ceilings, windows, and doors.

 After you have prepared your walls, apply your selected base color, taking care to follow the label directions.
 Allow the base color ample time to dry.
 We suggest waiting at least 48 hours before moving on to the next step.